Kuruthipunal (film): Plot

 Police officers Adhi Narayanan and Abbas devise a plan to take down a terrorist group, and they send undercover officers Anand and Shiva on "Operation Dhanush."
 The objective is to infiltrate a terrorist group headed by the Naxalite Badri and relay information back to Abbas.
 After a year of the operation, Anand is caught and commits suicide before he can be interrogated.
 With the information relayed by Anand, Abbas and Adhi know that the terrorists are picking up someone important and are going to Tiruchirappalli.
 Abbas tightens security at the railway station while Adhi calls his wife from a public telephone booth.
 Adhi sees some suspicious activity and tries to investigate, but a sound from his radio alerts the terrorist, and a shootout follows.

-Adhi wounds a terrorist and stops another from fleeing by shooting at the car's tyre.
+Adhi wounds a terrorist and stops another from fleeing by blowing out his car's tyre.
 The wounded terrorist enters the railway station but is shot dead by Abbas, and the car driver is taken into custody.
 Adhi asks the driver for information on Badri.
 The driver maintains his innocence, but Adhi is convinced that the driver holds a mid-level position in the terrorist group.
-The terrorists plan to assassinate a central government minister who is visiting the city.
+The terrorists plan to assassinate a Union Minister who is visiting the city.
 An RPG shooter is brought in to kill the minister, whose route the terrorists seem to know.
 The terrorists kill the minister, and Adhi catches the shooter, who identifies the driver as Badri.
 Adhi tells Badri that the shooter has identified him and is willing to give more information about the terrorist group.
 Badri, using his influence, kills the imprisoned shooter.

 Adhi beats Badri and decides to kill him, but instead interrogates him.
 Badri reveals that the terrorists have planted a spy in the police department, Srinivasan, who is Abbas and Adhi's mentor.
 Adhi tells the CBI that Srinivasan is a spy, but Srinivasan commits suicide before he can be arrested.
 Badri's assistant Narasimhan sends terrorists who kill Adhi's pet dog and non-fatally shoot Adhi's son to show he can easily kill Adhi's family, whom Narasimhan threatens to kill if Badri is not allowed to escape.
 Adhi cooperates, lets Badri escape and becomes the terrorists' new spy.
 Abbas becomes suspicious and follows Adhi when he goes to meet Badri, who catches, tortures and kills Abbas.
 Grief-stricken, Abbas's wife Zeenath and their teenage daughter go to live with Adhi, his wife Sumitra and their son.